exactly/protocol/README.md

 ## Docs

 you can view them by:
-- installing the dependencies with `pip3 install -r requirements.txt`
+- installing the dependencies with `poetry install -E docs`
 - calling sphinx: `make singlehtml`
 - opening it in `yourbrowser _build/singlehtml/index.html`